wermos/blog/_posts/2022-08-31-gsoc-the-work-so-far.md

 ### Matrix Generation

 A key part of the benchmarking code is the random matrix generation.
-Doing this properly is essential because otherwise, the compiler might figure out the fact that we have pre-computed matrices.
+Doing this properly is essential because otherwise, the compiler might figure out the fact that we have precomputed matrices.
 Once it does so, it is free to calculate the results ahead of time, which would defeat the point of the benchmark.
 The original Fast 5×5 code was using index-based operations to fill up the matrix, like so:
 {% highlight cpp %}
 float a[SIZE * SIZE];
 float b[SIZE * SIZE];